 Samsung has designed a substantially upgraded sound system for the Q800T range.
 Called Object Tracking Sound, the version on the 65Q800T uses speakers built into all four of its edges to deliver a 4.2.2 configuration.
 The result should be more detail and precision, as well as sound effects that appear to becoming from specific onscreen locations.

-Samsung Q800T performance — Looks great with native 8K, 4K upscaling can look better than native 4K
+- Can make upscaled 4K content look better than native 4K

 The Samsung Q800T delivers on its 8K promise more fulsomely than its 2019 predecessors.
 With native 8K imagery – predominantly a showreel of nature content mastered in HDR by renowned AV experts Spears & Munsil – the 8K effect is mesmerising.